-ltem Selections / Sub-menu Description Long Battery Life Mode Enable / Disable When Enabled, maximum battery life can be achieved.
+ltem Selection / Sub-menu Description Power Button Mode ON/OFF / Suspend [On/Off]: When the power button is pressed, the system is turned off [Suspend]: When the power button is pressed, the system enters the suspend mode.
+High Performance Mode Enable / Disable When Enabled, maximum processor performance can be achieved.
+The battery life is lowered.
+Long Battery Life Mode Enabled / Disabled When Enabled, maximum battery life can be achieved.
 The processor performance is lowered.
-Power Button Mode On/Off / Suspend [On/Off]: When the power button is pressed, the system is turned off.
-[Suspend]: When the power button is pressed, the system enters the suspend mode.

-Note: The Suspend Mode selection in BIOS only applies to older Windows version (such as Windows 3.1 or Windows 95 or NT4) or non-Windows operating system.
-In Windows ME / 98SE / 2000 / XP, suspend mode and settings are determined by settings in the Power Options Properties (Start > Control Panel > Power Options).
+Note: In Windows XP, suspend mode and settings are determined by settings in the Power Options Properties (Start > Control Panel > Power Options).